 i have not added any pomegranate seed powder as the chole masala already has it. though i added some dry mango powder towards the end just to increase some sourness. the chole masala has all the spices which one normally finds in chole recipes. here a peek into the list of ingredients in the chole masala.

-first start with soaking the chana overnight for 8-9 hours. the next day boil the chana in enough water in a pressure cooker with cloves, cinnamon, black cardamom, green cardamom, bay leaves, black salt and tea bag/bags. i think i should i have used one more tea bag to get a darker hue on the chana. drain the chana and remove the whole spices and tea bag. here’s the cooked chanas with the spices and tea bag.
+first start with soaking the chole/chana overnight for 8-9 hours. the next day boil the chole in enough water in a pressure cooker with cloves, cinnamon, black cardamom, green cardamom, bay leaves, black salt and tea bag/bags. i think i should i have used one more tea bag to get a darker hue on the chole. drain the chole and remove the whole spices and tea bag. here’s the cooked chole with the spices and tea bag.

 heat oil in a pan and add crushed ginger garlic or ginger garlic paste.

 fry the ginger garlic till the raw smell disappears.

 now add all the red chili powder, coriander powder, chole masala and garam masala.

 fry the masala for a minute on a low flame taking care not to burn it.

 mix the cooked chana with the masala so that the chana gets coated with the masala. add black salt too.